Sheryl Shade: Hi, Aimee. Aimee Mullins: Hi.

 (Laughter)

-SS: Why don’t you them your legs?
+SS: Why don’t show them your legs?

 AM: Well, these are my legs.